 The process where the minerals on the tooth are damaged is known as demineralization.

 While your saliva helps reverse this process, it can only do so much.
 Cutting down your sugar intake and stimulating saliva flow can help promote remineralization and improve the enamel of the teeth.
 Consuming high-fibre fruits, vegetables, and dairy products can help prevent decay by strengthening teeth.
-Regular brushing with fluoride paste can help get rid of plaque and keep your teeth clean.
+Regular brushing with fluoride paste can help remove plaque and keep your teeth clean.

-Visiting the dentist at least twice a year can help prevent any possible dental problems and maintain proper oral health.
-If you are looking for reliable dental clinic services near you, get in touch with us at Kamal Dental Clinic, a dental clinic in South Delhi.
+Visiting the dentist at least twice a year can help prevent possible dental problems and maintain oral health.
+If you are looking for reliable dental clinic services near you, contact us at Kamal Dental Clinic, a dental clinic in South Delhi.